-That said, ratings can still serve a useful purpose.
-Rightly used, they are not authoritative judgments, but an index of the critic’s opinion as discussed and explained in the review.
+Ideally, a rating offers an index of the critic’s opinion as discussed and explained in the review.
 For readers familiar with a critic’s work, a B or three-star rating puts the film in a certain context relative to other B or three-star films.

 How well a film works, of course, depends in part on what sort of film it is, what it’s trying to accomplish.
 The merits of a top-notch character drama are different from those of a top-notch action film or thriller.
 Likewise, the defects of a lousy romantic comedy are different from those of a lousy biography or documentary.
 Any film can only be evaluated by the standards appropriate to the sort of film it is.

-Age-appropriateness.
-Films are rated for age appropriateness based on content and themes, from “Kids & up” to “Teens & up” to “Adults.”
 Any of these ratings may be modified by an asterisk (*), indicating “discernment required.”
-Profoundly objectionable films are rated “No one.”
+Profoundly objectionable films (-4) are not assigned an age rating.